ssanj/mkv-renamer/README.md

 ### Encodes

-The encodes directory is where the renamed files are encoded to. mkv-renamer will create a target folder of the format: `<SERIES_NAME> {tvdb-<TVDB_ID>}/SEASON <SEASON_NUMBER>`.
+The encodes directory is where the renamed files are encoded to.
+This will be either `tv` or `movies`. mkv-renamer will create a target folder of the format: `<SERIES_NAME> {tvdb-<TVDB_ID>}/SEASON <SEASON_NUMBER>` or `MOVIE NAME {tvdb-<TVDB_ID>}` under `tv` or `movies` respectively.
 When encoding the renamed files, choose this as the target folder.
 This is common across all sessions and allows for easy copying from one source directory to your NAS or media server.

 ## Metadata